Sonni Pacheco: Who Is Jeremy Renner’s Ex-Wife?

 Pacheco is a Canadian artist

 Pacheco, 28, was born in Vancouver, Canada and currently resides in Los Angeles while pursuing a career as an artist.
 Her Instagram page is full of sculptures that she has created primarily following the theme of the human body.
+She began sculpting with clay when she was pregnant with her daughter.

 Pacheco described her artistic style, saying her intent was to implement “the visceral narrative of love and suffering, through her ability to internalize her own harrowing journey through young motherhood, divorce, and grief,” as reported by Heavy.